globe-tracker/insomnia-plugin-response-parse-json/README.md

 # insomnia-plugin-response-parse-json

-This is a plugin for Insomnia API client.
+This is a plugin for Insomnia API client that can parse specific properties as JSON using jsonp selector.

 ## Installation